celyes/website-src/source/_posts/symfony/2020-04-04-introduction-to-symfony.md

 #### What is symfony:

-in this article, we will talk about how to get starte with symfony...

-According to the official website, Symfony is a set of open source PHP reusable components/libraries originally developed by [Fabien Potencier](https://twitter.com/fabpot). in other words, it's a PHP MVC framework used to create website, APIs and Console applications of different sizes and for different purposes.
+Symfony is a set of open source PHP reusable components/libraries originally developed by [Fabien Potencier](https://twitter.com/fabpot). in other words, it's a PHP MVC framework used to create website, APIs and Console applications of different sizes and for different purposes.

 #### Checking requirements: